MaulikDave9/frontend-nanodegree-mobile-portfolio/README.md

-1. addEventListener: reduce the sliding pizzas when the page loads (from 200 to 24), declaring the elem variable (var elem;) in the initialization the for loop to prevent from created everytime the loop is executed, 'movingPizzas' (DOM call) outside 'for' loop and define as local variable,  and change elem.basicLeft to elem.style.Left for transform property.
+1. addEventListener: reduce the sliding pizzas when the page loads (from 200 to 24), declaring the elem variable (var elem;) in the initialization the for loop to prevent from created everytime the loop is executed, 'movingPizzas' (DOM call) outside 'for' loop and define as local variable,  and change elem.basicLeft to elem.style.left for transform property.
 2. updatePositions: change items[i].style.left to items[i].style.transform, and move 'phase' outside loop to prevent the DOM being explicitly touched in every iteration.
 3. In function determineDx(elem, size), use document.getElementById(id) web API (faster) instead of document.querySelector(..).